nanoframework/nanoFramework.WebServer/README.md

 ## Usage

-You just need to specify a port and a timeout for the querries and add an event handler when a request is incoming.
+You just need to specify a port and a timeout for the queries and add an event handler when a request is incoming.
 With this first way, you will have an event raised every time you'll receive a request.

 ```csharp
 using (WebServer server = new WebServer(80, HttpProtocol.Http)